fastify/fastify/docs/Reference/Request.md

   schema and returns the serialized payload.
 If the optional `httpPart` is provided, the function will use the serializer function given for that HTTP Status Code.
 Defaults to `null`.
-- `context` - A Fastify internal object.
-You should not use it directly or modify it.
-It is useful to access one special key:
-  - `context.config` - The route [`config`](./Routes.md#routes-config) object.

 ### Headers